About This Project

 What is your favourite food to indulge in?

-I don’t have a six pack and I know people think I have financial problems because of my weight… but I love, love, live food so much.
+I don’t have a six pack because I love, love, love food so much.
 It is not comfort food thing.
 Really… cream, butter and more cream speaks to me like silk and cashmere.
 Nothing can beat the real thing.
 Risotto, pork belly, lamb chops, home made bread with thick butter… should I go on?
-Food in general I indulge in.
+I generally indulge in good food!
 Full stop.

 Any memories you would like to share about Societi Bistro?

 Every time I’m at Societi Bistro new memories are made.
+My 40th birthday party for family and close friends.
 My interview with Maryna for S.A.
 Wine extra magazine.
 A 12 0’clock meeting that ended at 10:30 that evening.
 Or my interview with Nelia for Get It magazine.
 Was one of my best interviews….. started at 10… followed by the tasting menu from the tour through France… and left the restaurant at 5:30.
 Only because I had a charity dinner on at 6:30 that night.
 Amazing food and wine with beautiful people.
 Still the best service for me in Cape Town and with the best staff.
 Unbelievable souls.